Knee anatomy, including muscles, ligament and cartilage

 Having hurt your knee before makes it more likely that you’ll injure your knee again.
 Additionally, you may experience knee pain from yoga due to a previous injury in the hips or feet, because of muscle imbalances.

-- Lack of muscle flexibility or strength.
+Lack of muscle flexibility or strength

-Weak leg muscles and lack of flexibility are among the leading reasons of knee injuries.
+Weak leg muscles and lack of flexibility are among the leading reasons for knee injuries.
 When knee muscles are tight or weak, they offer less support, Leading to your knee absorbing all the stress.

 While exercise is typically encouraged to prevent injury, over-exercise is associated with greater stress on your knees.
-This increases chance of knee pain from yoga.
+This increases the chance of knee pain from yoga.

 8 ways to avoid knee pain from yoga